japaneseTemmie/MusicBot.py-2.0/README.md

 - Check the `CAN_LOG` constant before logging exceptions with `LOGGER`.
 - Do _not_ use the `TOKEN` constant anywhere unless explicitly required (like running the bot).
 - If custom Cogs need other non-default permissions, make sure to enable them in  [your application's Installation section](https://discord.com/applications)
+- Imports should ideally be kept in the `settings.py` file.

 Then, add a new key in `config.json` named `enable_{class_name}` to allow quick enable/disable of the module, and set its value to `true`, or else the bot won't load your Cog.